Purpose

 Assessment

-This course can take between 3 – 12 months to complete.
+This course can take between 6 – 12 months to complete.

-The trainee will have to evidence their competency in the form of a final assessment which includes:
+The trainee will have to evidence their competency in the form of a final assessment test which includes:

 View our blog post for eight top tips on passing your accuracy checking final assessment.